FyreByrd/Fallen-Paradise-TTRPG/src/routes/classes/mage.md

 ---
 title: Mage
-date: 2024-8-14
+created: 2024-08-15T16:52:12-04:00
+modified: 2024-08-21T19:45:10-04:00
 ---

 The mage is similar to a sorceror in D&D or Pathfinder.
-More to come.
+A mage is able to store more types of many on oneself and also has a much higher mana regeneration capability than the average caster.